ckeditor/ckeditor4-docs/guides/dev/features/toolbarlocation/README.md

 ## Related Features

+Refer to the following resources for more information about the editor toolbar:

+ * The [Toolbar](#!/guide/dev_toolbar) article explains how to configure the editor toolbar.
-Try the [Shared Toolbar and Bottom Bar](#!/guide/dev_sharedspaces) feature to place the toolbar in a designated page element and share it among multiple editor instances used on one page!
+ * The [Shared Toolbar and Bottom Bar](#!/guide/dev_sharedspace) feature lets you place the toolbar in a designated page element and share it among multiple editor instances used on one page.